bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 # Introduction

-The Peering API is a mechanism that allows networks to automate interdomain interconnection  between two entities through global Internet Routing.
+The Peering API is a mechanism that allows networks to automate interdomain interconnection  between two Autonomous Systems (AS) through the Border Gateway Protocol 4 (BGP-4) ([RFC4271](https://datatracker.ietf.org/doc/html/rfc4271)).
 Using the API, networks will be able to automatically request and accept peering interconnections between Autonomous Systems in public or private scenarios in a time faster than it would take to configure sessions manually.
 By speeding up the peering turn-up process and removing the need for manual involvement in peering, the API and automation will ensure that networks can get interconnected as fast, reliably, cost-effectively, and efficiently as possible.
-As result, this improves end-user performance for all applications using networks interconnection supporting the Peering API.
+As a result, this improves end-user performance for all applications using networks interconnection supporting the Peering API.

 Business Justification: